 Paula Rego and Other Strong Women

-A couple of years ago, I wrote a very short article about Paula Rego’s fairy tale-like works.
-Yet, only recently I found out that we were born in the same month just a few days apart, which makes her somehow special to me.
-As she turned 86 this January, let’s treat this biographic article as a belated birthday present for her.
-Especially, that the largest and most comprehensive retrospective of Paula Rego’s work to date will open on July 7th in Tate Britain in London.
+A couple of years ago, I wrote a very short article about Paula Rego’s fairytale-like works.
+Yet, only recently I have found out that we were born in the same month just a few days apart, which makes her somehow special to me.
+As she turned 87 this January, let’s treat this biographic article as a belated birthday present for her.
 Discover Paula Rego’s strong women!

 A Dame of the British Empire since 2010 and a winner of several international prizes.
-She has recieved various honorary doctoral degrees from universities all over the world, among which the Rhode Island School of Design (USA), the University of St. Andrews (Scotland), and Oxford University (England).
-Even though she’s officialy a British national, many define her as a Portuguese painter because she was born in Lisbon, studied there, and for many years she criticized the dictatorship of António de Oliveira Salazar in her works.
+She has received various honorary doctoral degrees from universities all over the world, among them the Rhode Island School of Design (USA), the University of St. Andrews (Scotland), and Oxford University (UK).
+Even though she’s officially a British national, many define her as a Portuguese painter because she was born in Lisbon, studied there, and for many years she criticized the dictatorship of António de Oliveira Salazar in her works.

 Strong Women Who Love